ideumi/chippy/ROADMAP.md

 - ~~Expand `chippy doc` to also be able to be ran on `.chp` and `.chh` files to get an overview via comments.~~

-- Create the infrastructure to maintain optional built‑ins outside the `builtins/` language core (perhaps in `internal/optional`).
+- Create the infrastructure to maintain optional built-ins outside the `builtins/` language core (perhaps in `internal/optional`).
 Specific sections of this optional package should be activatable (exposed to the GST) via a new `activate(section)` builtin.
   - Optional section may export multiple functions and constants to the GST
     - Sections are namespaced with `_section_function_` or `_section_constant_`
     - Every section must be backed / abstracted by a `.chh` in `lib/`
-  - All Go code that runs inside Chip is compiled into `chippy` at interpreter‑compile time.
+  - All Go code that runs inside Chip is compiled into `chippy` at interpreter-compile time.
   - Give users the option to compile `chippy` with particular sections enabled or disabled.
-  - This cannot be achieved through plugins in a way where i don't drive the language against a wall (I’ve tried extensively) because Go's plugin system is very fragile.
+  - This cannot be achieved through plugins in a way where i don't drive the language against a wall (I've tried extensively) because Go's plugin system is very fragile.

 - Expand the corelib
   - JSON